 Is your appetite out of control?
-Finished your meal but want more?
-You’re not alone, 65% of us snack unnecessarily between meals.
-We reveal how to stop overeating for good.
+Finished your meal, but want more?

-Just finished a meal, but still want more?
 You’re not alone.
-A recent study* found that 65% of us snack at least once between meals, with 18% admitting that snacking has become a habit.
-And it’s not simply greed that has caused the average British woman’s waistline to expand six inches in the past 60 years**, our busy, modern lifestyles are to blame, too.
+A study by Listerine found that 65% of us snack at least once between meals, with 18% admitting that snacking has become a habit.
+And it’s not simply greed that has caused the average British woman’s waistline to expand six inches in the past 60 years*.
+Our busy, modern lifestyles are to blame, too.
 But how do we stop emotional eating?

 Emotional eating – what is it and why do we do it?